hydradatabase/docs/concepts/using-hydra-columnar.md

 Once created, the table operates like a normal Postgres table.
 You can SELECT, INSERT, UPDATE, DELETE, and ALTER TABLE like you would expect, with a few restrictions:

-* Columnar supports only btree and hash indexes, and their associated constraints.
-  Note that indexing may cause some queries to run slower; in many cases, indexes are not necessary.
 * Columnar does not support logical replication.
 Creating a subscription on a columnar table will cause any writes to that table to return an error.
+* ON CONFLICT clauses (also known as an upsert) are not supported.
+* Indexing may cause some queries to run slower; in many cases, indexes are not necessary.
+For more information, [please read our documentation on using indexes](../concepts/optimizing-query-performance.md#indexes-and-indexing-strategies).
+* BRIN indexes are not supported.

 ## Converting From Row to Columnar